ansfl/AERO-LQG/README.md

 ## Code

-The code can be implemented using MATLAB R2022b or any later releases, and is organized as follows :
+The code can be implemented using MATLAB R2022b or any later releases, with strict REQUIREMENT of two packeges installed :
+Global Optimization Toolbox, and Statistics and Machine Learning Toolbox, and is organized as follows :

 ### Directory tree
 <pre>